SammyKrosoft/How-To-Clear-ImmutableID-AzureAD-User/README.md

 Start-ADSyncSyncCycle -PolicyType Initial

-#NOTE: the user will have a new ImmutableID based on the UPN or the e-mail address, here's a quick summ-up how it works out: once soft-matched (aka UPN Onprem matches UPN on Azure AD, if not, e-mail address onprem marches e-mail address on Azure AD).
+#NOTE: the user object will have a new ImmutableID value based on its ObjectGUID, here's a quick summ-up how it works out: once soft-matched (aka UPN Onprem matches UPN on Azure AD, if not, e-mail address onprem marches e-mail address on Azure AD).
 When there is a match between OnPrem AD user and AAD user, the OnPrem user's ObjectGUID is converted to a base64 value and stamped into the "ImmutableID" attribute on Azure AD.
 At the same time, the ObjectGUID is copied on the ms-DS-ConsistencyGUID attribute.
 Then on subsequent synchros, ImmutableID will match mS-DS-ConsistencyGuid attribute.

 # Details here: [Hybrid identity getting objects synced](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/hybrid-identity-getting-users-aligned/ba-p/2274690#:~:text=The%20immutable%20ID%20attribute%20in%20AAD%20is%20ObjectId%3B,the%20immutable%20ID%20is%20what%20represents%20object%20uniqueness.)